We take a look at how you can use flooring to help create an impression of space, and leave you feeling calm and relaxed. Flooring is...

 Carpet Cleaning: Dos and Don’ts

-The decorations are down, the last remaining dregs of festive cheer have been retired to the back of the drinks cupboard, and you are faced with myriad mysterious stains from guests’ spills.
-Don’t despair about the port stain on the carpet, or the unsightly mark of unknown origins on your favourite rug; here are our top tips for carpet cleaning.
+Don’t despair about a new stain on the carpet, or the unsightly mark of unknown origins on your favourite rug; here are our top tips for carpet cleaning.

 The best way to avoid carpet stains is to get to them as soon as possible; whether it’s chilli sauce or a glass of red, here’s what you can do straight away:

 - DON’T scrub at the stain; this will spread it out, ingrain it into the surface, and could damage the rug or carpet.

 - DO dab and blot to get rid of the excess.

 - DO work from the outside of the stain inwards, to prevent smearing.